-While many consumer protection laws apply to all U.S. citizens, many states have enacted laws that supplement federal debt, credit, banking and lending laws including debt collection practices, credit reporting, the statue of limitations on debts, garnishment laws, returned check and dealer doc maximum fees and unfair and deceptive practices acts.
+Many of us have heard of the federal Fair Debt Collection Practices Act (FDCPA) and related federal consumer protection laws.
+In addition to these federal laws that apply to all U.S. citizens, many states have enacted laws that supplement federal debt, credit, banking and lending laws including state laws for debt collection practices, credit reporting, the statue of limitations on debts, garnishment laws, returned check and dealer doc maximum fees and unfair and deceptive practices acts.

 Use these links to research your State’s specific fair debt collection laws!